 EPICAL FRAMEWORK · NON-INTERCHANGEABLE SEQUENCE

-To find the niche before the competitor finds it.
-To understand why a product with good specs doesn't sell.
-To detect that the customer base is fragmenting six months before churn shows it.
+Find the niche before your competitor does.
+Understand why a product with great specs still won't sell.
+Catch a customer base fragmenting six months before churn ever shows up in the numbers.

-It's not a research luxury, it's the difference between following the trend or arriving first.
-Most brands that lose market share in LATAM don't lose it because they lack data.
-They lose it because they were looking at the wrong data.
+This isn't a research luxury.
+It's the line between following the trend and arriving first.
+Most brands that lose share in LATAM don't lose it for lack of data—they lose it because they were reading the wrong data, in the wrong language, through a tool that machine-translates the meaning away.